Moroccan mafia: Arrest

-— Jorge Ramírez, director-general of the National Police of Colombia, on February 10, 2020 in Bogotá, after the arrest of Saïd Razzouki.
+— Jorge Ramírez, director-general of the National Police of Colombia on 10 February 2020 in Bogotá, after the arrest of Saïd Razzouki.

 The Iranian government allegedly protected Taghi as he worked together with the Iranian secret service, to assassinate enemies of the Iranian state who were hiding out on European soil.

 On 16 December 2019, Taghi was arrested in his mansion in Dubai after a manhunt by the Moroccan and European authorities, and three days later he was deported to the Netherlands.
 He is currently incarcerated in the maximum security prison of Vught, and he is the main suspect in the current marengo trial, which is considered to be the largest criminal trial in Dutch history.
 He is facing life of imprisonment without the possibility of parole.
-The former president of Suriname, Desi Bouterse, is faced with corruption charges after cooperating with Taghi and his left hand man Mao R.
+The former president of Suriname, Dési Bouterse, is faced with corruption charges after cooperating with Taghi and his left hand man Mao R.

-In August 2020, six prominent lawyers in the Netherlands were accused of having delivered information to Ridouan Taghi's organisation in exchange for high sums of money.
-Their names were also added to the Marengo trials.